 Since these schemes are expected to pool savings for retirement, you have the flexibility to lock-in the money till your retirement or redeem it before that.

-Given the ‘why’ and ‘why not’ of pension funds and mutual fund retirement products, a best-suited plan is one that meets your requirements, is appropriate based on your age, suits your budget, fulfils your financial goals, satiates your investment appetite and is aligned with your retirement plan.
-Choose wisely and make a timely investment to materialise your retirement plan.
+Given the ‘why’ and ‘why not’ of pension funds and mutual fund retirement products, a best-suited plan is one that meets your requirements, is appropriate based on your age, suits your budget, fulfills your financial goals, satiates your investment appetite and is aligned with your retirement plan.
+Choose wisely and make a timely investment to materialize your retirement plan.
 Here’s how